 Medical malpractice cases encompass a wide range of abuses, negligence, and mistakes by medical providers.
 The mistakes made by doctors, nurses, medical facilities, and other healthcare professionals can have severe consequences for patients and their families.
 Medical malpractice claims can be difficult to prove.
-This is is why you need the assistance of experienced Tennessee medical malpractice attorneys.
+This is is why you need the assistance of experienced Nashville medical malpractice attorneys.
 This article discusses some of the legal elements of proving you were injured because of medical malpractice.

 What are the Legal Elements of a Medical Malpractice Claim in Tennessee?